How is it made?

 To make common cheeses, such as cheddar cheese, milk is firstly pasteurised (heated to a minimum of 71.7°C for at least 15 seconds) to kill any bacteria.
 The pasteurised milk is then cooled rapidly before being pumped into large cheese vats.
 Here, specially prepared, harmless bacteria, called ‘starter cultures’ are added.
 These ‘ripen’ the milk, and give the cheese its flavour.

-Examples of hard cheese: Cheddars (mature, mild, oak smoked, reduced–fat etc)
+Examples of hard cheese: Cheddars (mature, mild, reduced–fat etc)

 Examples of soft cheese: Cottage cheese, cream cheese, and Brie–type cheeses.

-To find out what nutrients cheese contains check out the dairy nutrition section of our website.
+To find out what nutrients cheese contains, check out the dairy nutrition section.
+And there’s more on our cheese culture and heritage in Northern Ireland here.